 About interventional radiology

 - Uses minimally invasive techniques with imaging to guide the procedure.

 - X-ray, CT, MRI or ultrasound are used during interventional radiology procedures.

 - Many conditions, including cancer, can be treated using interventional radiology techniques, offering less pain and less recovery time than open surgery.

 What is interventional radiology?

-Interventional radiology (IR) is a medical specialty that performs minimally invasive diagnostic and therapeutic procedures using radiologic imaging for guiding the procedure.
+Interventional radiology (IR) is a medical specialty offering minimally invasive diagnostic and therapeutic procedures using radiologic imaging to guide the procedure.

-Minimally invasive cancer treatments, including chemoembolization and radioembolization and radiofrequency ablation.
+- Minimally invasive cancer treatments, including chemoembolization and radioembolization and cryoablation.